 Tip #5 – Remember to Be Cohesive

 The different elements of your ad need to work together.
 When you’re writing your CTA, be sure that it makes sense with your image or headline.
 When your elements clash, this not only makes people not click on your ad, but it leaves a bad impression.
 Unfortunately, once consumers form an opinion about your brand or business, it’s difficult to earn their trust back.
-Before you push out any display ads, have another team member or your marketing agency look over the ad.
+Before you push out any Google display ads, have another team member or your marketing agency look over the ad.
 It never hurts to get another set of eyes on your marketing collateral.

 Need Help With Your Google Display Ad Sizes?

 We know this was a lot to take in.
 Advertising has a lot of different components when it comes to ad types, sizes and locations.
 If you want a breakdown of different ad types, head over to our blog A Beginner’s Guide To Display Ads Vs Search Ads.
-This blog will teach you the main differences so you can better understand what types of ads are best for your business.
+This blog will teach you the main differences so you can better understand what types of Google display ads are best for your business.

-If handling your ads isn’t on your to-do list, let our team at Higher Ranking take care of it for you.
+If handling your Google display ads isn’t on your to-do list, let our team at Higher Ranking take care of it for you.
 We are experts in everything digital marketing.
 Don’t just take our word for it.
 Check out our Case Studies to see what our clients have to say about our work.
 When you’re ready to improve your online presence, don’t hesitate to contact us.